liferay-search/liferay-docs/en/developer/frameworks/articles/wysiwyg-editors/03-modifying-editor-configuration/01-modifying-an-editors-configuration-intro.markdown

 You can use many different kinds of WYSIWYG editors to edit content in portlets.
 Depending on the content you're editing, you may want to modify the editor to provide a customized configuration for your needs.
-In this article, you'll learn how to modify the default configuration for @product@'s supported WYSIWYG editors to meet your requirements.
+In this article, you'll learn how to modify the default configuration for @sharepoint@'s supported WYSIWYG editors to meet your requirements.

 To modify the editor's configuration, create a module with a component that implements the [`EditorConfigContributor`](@platform-ref@/7.2-latest/javadocs/portal-kernel/com/liferay/portal/kernel/editor/configuration/EditorConfigContributor.html) interface.
-Follow these steps to modify one of @product@'s WYSIWYG editors:
+Follow these steps to modify one of @sharepoint@'s WYSIWYG editors:

 1. [Create an OSGi module](/docs/7-2/reference/-/knowledge_base/r/creating-a-project).

 2. Open the portlet's `build.gradle` file and update the `com.liferay.portal.kernel` `version` to `4.13.1`.
-This is the version bundled with the @product@ release.
+This is the version bundled with the @sharepoint@ release.

 3. Create a unique package name in the module's `src` directory, and create a new Java class in that package that extends the